Movax12/ca65hl/manual.md

 A C-style for loop.

 Usage:
-`for ( <init>, <condition>, <increment> ), strict`
+`for ( init, condition, increment ), strict`

 This macro requires brackets around a comma separated list of for init, condition and increment values.
-Values for <init> and <increment> can be any amount of instructions separated by ':' and are both optional.
+Values for `init` and `increment` can be any amount of instructions separated by ':' and are both optional.
-The <condition> can be anything that follows conditional expression syntax.
-The end of the code block for the loop is defined by `next`
+The `condition` can be anything that follows conditional expression syntax, including multiple instructions.
+The end of the code block for the loop is defined by `next`.

-Note: Code for <init> will always be executed.
-If any value is passed for <strict> the loop will only be executed after <condition> is checked.
-If <strict> is not used, the loop will always be executed at least once.
-If it is intended that the loop will be executed at least once, do not use strict - it avoids the generation of a JMP command.
+Note: Code for `init` will always be executed.
+If any value is passed for `strict` (optional) the loop will only be executed after `condition` is checked.
+If `strict` is not used, the loop will always be executed at least once.
+If it is known that the loop will be executed at least once, do not use strict - it avoids the generation of a JMP command.

 Example: